conniehuang/813lectures/_posts/2014-02-07-L02-learnability.markdown

 To help you check your understanding and prepare for the nanoquiz in class, the lecture notes include a “picoquiz” question after every section.
 The picoquiz questions are similar to the nanoquiz questions you can expect to see in class, but you can check your answers yourself.

 Note that the picoquiz has all the questions from this lecture, including questions from later in the lecture that you may not have read the material for yet.
 You can do each question as you get to it in your reading, and then submit the whole quiz when you’ve finished reading.

-To answer the picoquiz questions in this lecture, go to: http://courses.csail.mit.edu/6.831/2013/picoquiz?lectureId=2